 Conflicts of interest: Dr. Klaus Görlinger and Dr. Poonam Malhotra Kapoor are on the editorial board of the Journal.
+Dr. Klaus Görlinger works as the Medical Director of TEM Innovations/ Werfen PBM, Munich, Germany.

 Use of artificial intelligence (AI)-assisted technology for manuscript preparation: The authors confirm that there was no use of artificial intelligence (AI)-assisted technology for assisting in the writing or editing of the manuscript and no images were manipulated using AI.